Multimodal Image Synthesis and Editing: The Generative AI Era: Open Challenges Discussion

 \subsection{Towards Large-Scale Multi-Modality Datasets}

 As current datasets mainly provide annotations in a single modality (\eg, visual guidance), most existing methods focus on image synthesis and editing conditioned on guidance from a single modality (\eg, text-to-image synthesis, semantic image synthesis).
 However, humans possess the capability of creating visual contents with guidance of multiple modalities concurrently.
-Targeting to mimic the human intelligence, multimodal inputs are expected to be effectively fused and leveraged in image generation concurrently.
-Recently, Maka-A-Scene \cite{gafni2022make} explores to include semantic segmentation tokens in auto-regressive modeling, which helps to achieve better quality in image synthesis; Xia \etal \cite{xia2021tedigan} introduce a MM-CelebA-HQ dataset which is annotated with semantic segmentation, edge maps, and text descriptions.
-With MM-CelebA-HQ \cite{xia2021tedigan}, COCO \cite{lin2014microsoft}, and COCO-Stuff \cite{caesar2018cocostuff} as the training set, PoE-GAN \cite{huang2021multimodal} achieves image generation conditioned on multi-modal including segmentation, sketch, image, and text.
+Targeting to mimic the human intelligence, multimodal inputs are expected to be fused and leveraged jointly in image generation.
+Recently, Make-A-Scene \cite{gafni2022make} explores to include semantic segmentation tokens in autoregressive modeling to achieve better quality in image synthesis; ControlNet \cite{zhang2023adding} incorporates various visual conditions into Stable Diffusion (for text-to-image generation) to achieve controllable generation; with MM-CelebA-HQ \cite{xia2021tedigan}, COCO \cite{lin2014microsoft}, and COCO-Stuff \cite{caesar2018cocostuff} as the training set, PoE-GAN \cite{huang2021multimodal} achieves image generation conditioned on multi-modal including segmentation, sketch, image, and text.
 However, the size of MM-CelebA-HQ \cite{xia2021tedigan}, COCO \cite{lin2014microsoft}, and COCO-Stuff \cite{caesar2018cocostuff} is still far from narrowing the gap with real-world distributions.
-Thus, to incorporate comprehensive modalities into image generation, a natural scene dataset which is equipped with annotations from a wide spectrum of modalities (\eg, semantic segmentation, text description, scene graph) is expected to be created and made publicly available in the future.
+Therefore, to encompass a broad range of modalities into image generation, there is a need for a large-scale dataset equipped with annotations spanning a wide spectrum of modalities, such as semantic segmentation, text descriptions, and scene graphs.
+One potential approach to assemble such a dataset could be utilizing pre-trained models for different tasks to generate the requisite annotations.
+For instance, a segmentation model could be used to create semantic maps, a detection model could be employed to annotate bounding boxes.
+Additionally, synthetic data could provide another feasible alternative, given its inherent advantage of readily providing a multitude of annotations.